 In 1995, Algeria received yet another Best Foreign Language film nomination, this time for a film actually directed by an Algerian filmmaker!
 Dust of Life, directed by Rachid Bouchareb, told the story of orphaned boys from southern Vietnam who hatch a plan to get away from a re-education camp after the war ends.
 The film lost to Antonia’s Line but this is only the first of multiple nominations for Bouchareb.

-The new millennium brought some more Best Foreign Language Film nominations for Arab cinema, but it came with some issues and controversies along with it.
+The new millennium brought some more Best Foreign Language Film nominations for Arab cinema, but it came with some issues and controversies as well.

-While Divine Intervention did not receive the nomination, the first Arab film nominated for Best Foreign Language film that decade ended up being a Palestinian submission.
-The film was Paradise Now, directed by Hany Abu-Assad.
-It received a nomination in 2005.
+In 2005 the Palestinian film Paradise Now, directed by Hany Abu-Assad, received a nomination for Best Foreign Language Film.
 Pro-Israeli groups pushed back against the use of the term “Palestine” for the film’s country of submission.
 The Academy changed their website to say “Palestinian Authority” but this decision was decried by Abu-Assad.
 Ultimately, the film was presented as a submission from the “Palestinian Territories”.
 Paradise Now lost the award to South Africa’s Tsotsi.

 The following year, Algerian film Days of Glory also received a Best Foreign Language Film nomination, making that the second nomination for director Rachid Bouchareb.
 Days of Glory tells the story of the Algerian soldiers who fought alongside the French in World War II and the bigotry and unfair treatment they received.